 Since 1997, PM USA has paid more than $62 billion to the states (MSA and Previously Settled States combined).

-Among other things, the MSA mandates that certain internal industry documents be made easily available to the public and imposes restricts on Participating Manufacturers from lobbying on certain youth-related matters.
+Among other things, the MSA mandated that certain internal industry documents be made easily available to the public and imposes restricts on Participating Manufacturers from lobbying on certain youth-related matters.
+Philip Morris USA continues to maintain a public document website at www.pmdocs.com

 PM USA remains committed to the state tobacco settlement agreements we signed with the Attorneys General.
 We are committed to working cooperatively with the states.